 4707 Fountain Dr., Red Deer, 403-318-6298, bowerponds.ca

-Heritage Ranch is a 207-acre ranch with a restaurant, event space and activities that include carriage and sleigh rides, trail rides and kayaking.
-But what you really want to go there for is Ranch Tracker.
-Have you heard of Mantracker?
-It’s the television show where people are dropped into the remote wilderness.
-They are then hunted and have to try not to get captured before reaching the finish line.
-This is Heritage Ranch’s version.
-In the Ranch Tracker Game, you get dropped off with a map and a compass or GPS, and you have one hour to capture four flags before the tracker finds you.
-When it is over, you get a steak dinner.
-The experience is $125 per person.
+Heritage Ranch is a 217-acre ranch with a restaurant, event space and activities that include carriage, sleigh, trail and pony rides.
+But what you really want to go there for is the Ranch Tracker experience, which is the ranch’s version of the television show Mantracker.
+In the Ranch Tracker game, you get dropped off with a map and a compass or GPS, and you have one hour to capture four flags before the tracker finds you.
+When it’s over, you get a steak dinner.

 6300 Cronquist Dr., Red Deer, 403-347-4977, heritageranch.ca

 Red Deer is right in the heart of farm country, which means its farmers’ market is really good.
-This year, it is temporarily moving from its regular location to make way for a new arena, but you’ll find the hundreds of vendors in the Memorial Centre parking lot.
-It’s open 8 a.m. to 12:30 p.m. on Saturday mornings from the May long weekend to Thanksgiving weekend.
+2020 marks the Red Deer Market‘s 50th anniversary and you can expect plenty of vendors selling coffee, hummus, apparel, decor, baked goods and more.
+It’s open from 8 a.m. to 12:30 p.m. on Saturday mornings from the May long weekend to Thanksgiving weekend.

 Red Deer Museum + Art Gallery